Question 1 of 15

 Which of the following statements is true regarding designated hot work areas?

-Which of the following statements is true regarding staff carrying out hot work?
+Which of the following statements is true regarding safety barriers?

 What should be included in an effective PTW system?